top of page

 DeanHer-20745_z0sL0LNa

-Pre-historic and Early History
+Gallery One - Prehistoric and Early History

-Medieval to 18th Century
+Gallery Two - Medieval to 18th Century

-Industry and Society
+Gallery Three - Industry and Society

-Gallery 41
+Gallery 41 - Community

-Gallery Four is also known as "Gallery 41", and is the community gallery as it is 41 parishes that make up the Forest of Dean district.
-As well as a display about the Forest during the Second World War, the gallery also features a changing programme of exhibitions, telling the story of the Forest people, past and present.
+Gallery Four, also called "Gallery 41," serves as the community gallery.
+It represents the 41 parishes in the Forest of Dean district.
+The gallery has a display about the Forest during the Second World War.
+It also has a rotating programme of exhibitions that share the story of the Forest people, from the past to the present.

-Power and Transport
+Gallery Five - Power and Transport

 Victorian School

-Forester's Cottage - Currently closed for maintenance
+Forester's Cottage – currently closed for maintenance.

 The Craft Hut